MoBerg97/roundnetboard/docs/TUTORIAL_INTERACTION_NOTES.md

 All tutorial content is now wrapped in `SafeArea` to ensure:

-- Text doesn't appear under notches on mobile
+- Text doesn't appear under notches on mobile or on chrome.
 - Content stays visible on all screen sizes
 - Proper margins and padding